2016 BRICS U-17 Football Cup

 The 2016 BRICS U-17 Football Cup was the first edition of the BRICS U-17 Football Cup.
 It took place in the Indian state of Goa during the 8th BRICS summit which was also held in India.
 It began on 5 October and concluded with the final on 15 October.
 Brazil won the cup defeating South Africa in the final.
-The tournament featured the under-17 teams of all five members of BRICS with the final taking place at the Fatorda Stadium.
+The tournament featured the under-17 teams of all five members of BRICS with the final taking place at the Pandit Jawaharlal Nehru Stadium.

 Teams

 BRICS leaders with captains of the U-17 football teams.